 NOT!
 I was so disappointed and the results were definitely not blog-worthy.
-Check out the photos and you’ll see just what I mean.
+Check out the photos and you'll see just what I mean.
 We have a commitment to only post recipes that we LOVE here at The Café.
-We did not love (or even like) this marmalade.
-The freshness of the fruit had disappeared and the color, well let’s just say after my husband (and photographer) took the first photo, I said “stop, right now, this looks awful!”.
-It had nothing to do with his photography, only the jam itself being dull and lifeless-looking.
+We did not love this marmalade.
+The freshness of the fruit had disappeared and the color is dull and lifeless-looking.

-SO, I learned my lesson and this week I decided to re-do my marmalade with my old stand by freezer-jam method.
+SO, I learned my lesson and this week I decided to re-do the marmalade with my oldstandby freezer-jam method.
 The pictures tell the delicious story and this one had to make the blog!
 Fresh pineapple and seasonal navel oranges combine to make a delicious, vibrant flavored marmalade.
-We love this on toast, scones and English muffins, but it’s also wonderful in sauces for main entrees and a fun delicious ingredient for appetizers and desserts.
+We love this on toast, scones and English muffins, but it's also wonderful in sauces for main entrees and a fun delicious ingredient for appetizers and desserts.

 - 1 cup finely chopped fresh pineapple

 - 3-4 medium navel oranges

 - 1 box SURE JELL powdered fruit pectin